VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 * *Most* home internet providers charge for a static IP address (usually ~$5/mo)
   * You *can* get around this with something like dyn-DNS, but that's weird.
 * *Most* home internet connections are less reliable.
 If uptime matters to you, it may not be the best call
 * The hardware costs money.
-Even a raspberry pi isn't free, and neither is the power to run it.
+Even a Raspberry Pi isn't free, and neither is the power to run it.
   * Even a pi 3b+ will use ~$5 of electricity a year, and the cost of the pi is ~\$40 not counting the power supply, case, SD card, etc.

 **TL;DR:** economies of scale will hit you here, it's cheaper, safer, and usually better for users if you host with either a **V**irtual **P**rivate **S**erver (VPS) or use a web hosting solution- either free or paid.

-If you're making a small-ish personal (read: non commercial / advertising) site like this one, then the best bet IMHO is to use free hosting from [Github Pages](https://pages.github.com), [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) or with a free VPS, though there are very, very cheap VPS options that may be less of a headache, see https://lowendbox.com for some. depending on your needs it's totally within reason to get well under $20 a year.
+If you're making a small-ish personal (read: non-commercial / advertising) site like this one, then the best bet IMHO is to use free hosting from [Github Pages](https://pages.github.com), [GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/) or with a free VPS, though there are very, very cheap VPS options that may be less of a headache, see https://lowendbox.com for some.
+Depending on your needs, it's totally within reason to get well under $20 a year.

 **HOWEVER:** If you're following this guide for the sake of learning the technical side, it's totally reasonable to want to setup your own web sever on your own hardware and network!
 I'm not trying to dissuade you from doing so, I just want to make sure nobody is doing it "Because it's cheaper", because it's probably not unless you're willing to make a lot of sacrifices.